OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-100-en.md

 > **Takeaway:** The 3GHz V2R2A frequency is only a simulation setting, chosen to match V2R2 simulation and check that XSAI changes do not cause large performance regressions.
 We expect XSAI silicon to run below 3GHz.
 For general-purpose workloads, differences mainly come from the high-bandwidth L2 design and changes to the cache replacement policy.
 Overall, these results suggest XSAI’s changes do not materially affect XiangShan’s baseline general-purpose behavior or performance.

 For AI inference, we ran Llama-2 15M on an XCVU19p FPGA using a trimmed V2R2A.
-XSAI ran at 50MHz, matrix int8 throughput is 4 TOPS/GHz, memory DDR4-2400 MHz.
+XSAI ran at 50MHz, matrix int8 throughput is 4 TOPS/GHz, memory DDR4-2400.
 Measured Prefill and Decode throughput were 343.61 tok/s and 36.24 tok/s respectively; outputs matched expectations.

 ![XSAI FPGA test](./figs/biweekly-100/XSAI-fpga.png)

-> **Takeaway:** Memory frequency is close to what we expect post-silicon, but the XSAI clock is far below silicon targets, so in that sense the results are optimistic.
-Conversely, V2R2A was heavily trimmed to fit XCVU19p, which hurts performance, so in that sense the results are pessimistic.
-Treat this as a functional prototype only: it shows XSAI can support large-model inference in principle.
+> **Takeaway:** The memory frequency used in the test is 2400MT/s, while XSAI’s frequency is 50MHz, so extrapolating data at 50MHz to 2GHz would lead to an overly optimistic effective memory frequency.
+However, V2R2A has been heavily trimmed to fit on the XCVU19p, which hurts performance, making the results pessimistic.
+Therefore, this test serves only as a functional prototype test, demonstrating that XSAI supports LLM inference in terms of functionality.

 ## Recent Developments